 We also want to offer some training workshops based on some of the ReSDA activities and considerations for research in social sciences.
 This will include a session on the use of video in projects to enhance knowledge sharing practices.

 If you feel that this workshop is something that you would like to contribute to and participate in we would like to hear from you.
-This will assist us with the planning in terms of arrangements for the facilities, catering and accommodation.
 We welcome any ideas/suggestions you might have for this event.
-You can send your comments to firstname.lastname@example.org
+You can send your comments to firstname.lastname@example.org or email@example.com

 You must register if you planning to attend the workshop.
-Please complete the ReSDA workshop registration online via Eventbrite by September 1st, 2017.
-Alternatively, you may download the Registration Form and submit to email@example.com.
+Please complete the ReSDA workshop registration online via Eventbrite by September 18th, 2017.
+Alternatively, you may download the Registration Form and submit to firstname.lastname@example.org.
+There is a limited number of spaces in the breakout sessions so you should register early!

 Travel and Accommodation Information